-Focus groups – what outcomes matter to kids with CKD and family members?
+Focus groups – what outcomes matter to people with glomerular disease and their family members/caregivers?

-Focus groups have been conducted in Australia, United States and Hong Kong.
+Focus groups have been conducted in Australia, United States, United Kingdom, and Hong Kong.
 We are currently analysing the results.

 Delphi Survey – what outcomes matter to most to patients, families, and health professionals?